mbakaleynikov/web_collage_inclass/README.md

 # Remixed Map Collage
-## This was inspred by the connections that exist between all human beings.
+## This was inspired by the connections that exist between all human beings.

 Drawing On the Web 2020
 ==================